Message from the Chairman:

-Welcome and thank you for taking time to visit the Environmental Studies and Community Development website.
+Welcome and thank you for taking time to visit the Environmental Studies and Community Development webpage.

-To train professionals who will generate and impart the necessary knowledge and skills in sound resource management for sustainable community development.
+To train professionals who are capable of looking for solution to the various environmental and development challenges facing society through imparting the necessary knowledge and skills necessary for creation of sustainable community development.

 The Department has an ongoing MOU with Animal Protection Society formerly World Society for Protection of Animals.
 In the process of establishing MOU’s with Green Africa and NEMA.